How we deal with your homeowners or condominium association in Reston

-We require that the renter abide by all community and association rules.
-To assist us in this duty, we need you leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+We require that the renter abide by all community and association covenants.
+To assist us in this duty, we need you leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your rental is in an association that requires parking passes or pool passes, etc., it is the renter's job to secure those passes.
+If your property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
 Most often the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Occasionally, you'll need to hand over the old passes before new passes can be issued.
+In some communities, you'll need to turn in your old passes before new passes can be issued.

 Landlord Reference

-a good source for rental investors in Reston
+a handy archive for rental investors in Reston

-- Before you put a renter in your investment in Reston
+- Before you move a tenant into your rental property in Reston

 - Collections and evictions